Skip to main content

 • Make a src/contracts folder with a greeter.ts and an incrementor.ts.
 Move the new Contract({ ... }) logic into those files.
 You may also want to extract the rpcUrl variable to a src/contracts/utils.ts file.

 • Add a "Decrement" button to the Counter component.
-This will again require a change to the incrementor contract, and another npm run reset.

 • Deploy your frontend.
 You can do this quickly and for free with GitHub.
 If you get stuck installing soroban-cli and deploying contracts on GitHub, check out how we did this.